21ideas-org/21ideas.org/content.en/docs/Practice/privacy/dojo/dojo-1.md

 ## Local IP

-Throughout the guide, you will need to know the local IP address of your node to make the required modifications to the various configuration files.
+Throughout the guide, you will need to know your node's local IP address to modify the various configuration files as needed.

-Run the following command if you do not know your node's local IP.
+If you don't know your node's local IP, run the following command.
 Note it for future reference.

 ```bash
 hostname -I